-The first extrapolation method is a percentage of layer exhausted method.
-By tier, one can develop estimates of the percentage of layers expected to be exhausted by asbestos BI claims.
+The first method is a percent of layer exhausted method.
+By tier, develop estimates of the percent of layers expected to be exhausted by asbestos BI claims.
 That is, the sample group Tier 2 insureds could be run through the model with the company's policy limits and attachment points overwritten by the following layers:

-- primary \$500,000;

-- \$500,000 xs \$500,000;
+- primary \$500,000; - \$500,000 xs \$500,000;

 - \$4 million xs \$1 million;

 - \$5 million xs \$5 million;

 - \$15 million xs \$10 million;

-- \$25 million xs \$25 million; and
+- \$25 million xs \$25 million;

 - \$50 million xs \$50 million.

-The model output would provide an estimate of the percentage of these layers expected to be exhausted (or burned) by BI claims.
-We refer to these percentages as burn factors.
+The model output would provide an estimate of the percent of these layers expected to be exhausted by BI claims.
 Thus, exposures for non-sample Tier 2 insureds could be arrayed by layer and the selected percentages applied to derive estimates of the company's ultimate liabilities associated with all Tier 2 insureds.
 This could then be repeated for other tier categories.
-Burn factors could be calculated in total for each tier or with further refinement by policy year.

 Exhibit 12 provides an example of one part of this analysis, the calculation of ABC Re's liability for Insured 3 in the \$5 million excess \$5 million layer.
-To do this, the model is used for Insured 3 policies, with the policies' width, attachment points, and percentage shares overridden by \$5 million, \$5 million, and 100%, respectively.
+To do this, the model is used for Insured 3 policies, with the policies' ground-up limits, attachment points, and percentage shares overridden by \$5 million, \$5 million, and 100%, respectively.
 This is done for all Insured 3 policies.

-Exhibit 13 shows a grid which would ultimately be completed for use in this extrapolation method.
-In calculating the burn factors or percentage eroded by layer by tier, all insureds in the sample group would be run through the model using the desired policy layers in place of the actual policy exposures.
+Exhibit 13 shows a grid which would ultimately be completed for use in extrapolation method one.
+In calculating the percent eroded by layer by tier, all insured's in the sample group would be run through the model using the desired policy layers in place of the actual policy exposures.
 The exposures from the insureds not in the sample group would be arrayed in a similar matrix as they are in Exhibit 13, by layer by tier.
-The matrix of exposures would be multiplied by each corresponding cell in the percentage eroded matrix to determine the ultimate liability of the non-sample group.
+The matrix of exposures would be multiplied by each corresponding cell in the percent eroded matrix to determine the ultimate liability of the non-sample group.
 For example, assume ABC Re's exposure in the \$5 million excess \$5 million layer was \$100 million for Tier 2 non-sample group companies. \$100 million times 42% from Exhibit 13 gives projected ultimate liability of \$42 million for the Tier 2, \$5 million excess \$5 million layer.
 This calculation would be repeated for each tier and layer combination and the results would be summed.
-It would then be necessary to combine this estimate for the non-sample group with the selected estimate of \$153 million (Exhibit 11) for the sample group to produce an estimate of ABC Re's total liabilities.
+It would then be necessary to combine this estimate for the non-sample group with the selected estimate of \$153 million (Exhibit 11) for the sample group to produce an estimate of ABC Rc's total liabilities.

-This approach is likely better than the other approaches outlined below, particularly when differences by policy year are recognized.
+This approach is likely better than the other approaches outlined below.
 However, it is also the most cumbersome as it requires attachment point and limits information on all exposures.
 The likelihood of asbestos exclusions applying in certain years or policies falling outside the insureds' coverage blocks should be considered.